Skip to content

 Closing the loop

 Efficient agent workflows depend on a closed feedback loop.
-Agents should be able to gather signals from tests, logs, and runtime checks continuously, without waiting for manual input on every step.
+Agents should be able to gather signals from tests, logs, and runtime checks continuously, without waiting for manual input at every step.

 The tips below focus on building that loop so agents can diagnose and fix issues more autonomously.